proto-zero/Shopify-Code-Challenge/README.md

 - Originally for the layout I wanted to make a monochromatic theme using shades of red.
 I made use of Canva's color scheme styling tools and discovered a great theme that looked sharp and fun.
 I then used the color wheel to find complimentary Monochromatic colors to add a subtle linear-gradient to the backgrounds.

 - Using a great article about <a href="https://www.joshwcomeau.com/css/designing-shadows/">Designing Beautiful Shadows in CSS</a> I made sure to add a few layers of shadow to a few elements to help them stand out in different heights.
 I also added a teensy bit of text shadow with the app titles to give them a bit of pop.

+- During the layout design I made sure to keep the mobile view in mind, using media queries within the css file to change the layout depending on the screen size.

 ## Outline